PyroshockStudios/Coral/README.md

 # Coral

 Coral is a C++ wrapper around the .NET HostFXR library, the purpose of Coral is to provide an interface similar to [Mono](https://www.mono-project.com/) when it comes to C++/C# interop, but in a more modern style, and using .NET Core instead of .NET Framework.
+This version of Coral is a fork of the [StudioCherno Coral](https://github.com/StudioCherno/Coral), designed to be more efficient (Calling methods, accessing fields and properties now requires caching the MethodInfo/FieldInfo/PropertyInfo), include support for catching exception objects in c++ (similar to mono), adding delegate supports, (un)boxing value types, stronger support for using `object` types in method/field/property/delegate interop, and many other utilities!

 The goal of the API is to keep it as simple and flexible as possible, while remaining fast and (relatively) safe.